apigear-io/apigear-docs/docs/advanced/simulation/examples.md

 ## Heating Example

-The heating example uses the proxy api with `$createActor` to simulate a simple heating control system.
-The system consists of three actors: a heater, a thermostat, and a temperature sensor.
+The heating example simulates a simple heating control system.
+The system consists of three services: a heater, a thermostat, and a temperature sensor.
 The heater can be turned on and off, and it influences the temperature in the room.
 The thermostat can set a target temperature and switch between auto and manual mode.
 The temperature sensor reads the current temperature and updates it based on the heater's influence.

 ### API Definition